Albert0i/mysql-vs-redis/README-Part3.md

 ```
 ![alt sql update mem](img/test-sql-update-mem.JPG)

-Comparing to the figures in [Part two](README-Part2.md), performance is increased by half and still twice slower than in Redis.
+Comparing to the figures in [Part two](README-Part2.md), around 15~25% performance gained but still twice as much in Redis.

 #### IV.
 Read and Delete